Stroke awareness is one of the biggest issues in today's

 stroke is until it happens to them, someone in their family or to a

-The Stroke Network has been working on-line with those affected by
+loved one.
+The Stroke Network has been working on-line with

-educational explanation, including our A to Z Glossary, of
+explanation, including our A to Z Glossary, of definitions of

-is most often due to a sudden interruption of blood flow to
+often due to a sudden interruption of blood flow to the brain caused

 resulting in damage to the affected part of the brain.